wp-plugins/getmovingjquery/readme.txt

 This section describes how to install the plugin and get it working.

-   1. Upload wp-seo-tags.php to the /wp-content/plugins/wp-seo-tags/ directory.
+   1. Upload getmovingjquery.php to the /wp-content/plugins/getmovingjquery/ directory.
    2. Activate the plugin through the ‘Plugins’ menu in WordPress
    3. Activate inclusion of JQuery in the <a href="http://wordpress.org/extend/plugins/getmovingjquery/screenshots/">administration panel</a>.